alaiasolkobreslin/alaiasolkobreslin.github.io/_pages/about.md

 ---

 Hello!
-My name is Alaia, and I am a third-year Ph.D. student at the University of Pennsylvania.
+My name is Alaia, and I am a fourth-year Ph.D. student at the University of Pennsylvania.
 I am fortunate to be advised by [Rajeev Alur](https://www.cis.upenn.edu/~alur/).
 My current research interests include:

 - Scalable neurosymbolic learning algorithms
 - Neurosymbolic applications, including reducing hallucinations in LLM-generated code and ML predictions in clinical settings.